pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/structure.md

 ## Languages in Field Types

-As of PyroStreams 2.1, PyroStreams fully supports language files in PyroStreams.
+Streams fully supports language files in field types.
 The canonical language for PyroStreams is English, so we'll use English in the following examples.

-Inside your field type folder, you'll need a folder called <strong>language</strong>.
+Inside your field type folder, you'll need a folder called **language**.
 Inside this, you can add the different language folders.
 In this case, English.

 PyroStreams will recognize and load a language file with the same slug as your field type.
 So if we are creating a language file for the Email field type, the structure would look like this: